 “How to tell if zucchini is bad?”
 The skill of choosing good ingredients for your dishes is essential and the same as how to select zucchini.

-Zucchini is a very popular fruit for growing and harvesting at home or buying from the supermarket for processing.
+Zucchini is a very popular fruit starting with Z for growing and harvesting at home or buying from the supermarket for processing.
 However, you do not always notice the signs that the zucchini has turned bad, so you may choose to hit the bad one.

 Today, I’ll show you how to tell when they’re getting bad and less delicious.

 Zucchini can be called either zucchini squash or zucchini fruit.
 This fruit is a summer squash and a convolve plant.
 Different zucchini varieties are available in different colors, such as deep green, light green, yellow, or orange.

 Its mature size is 1 meter, but they usually harvest it when it is about 15 to 25 cm.
 At that time, zucchini is still young; the flesh is firm, meaty, provides a mild sweet taste and a hint of bitterness; even the skin and immature white seeds are edible.